Skip to main content

 This works. uv now actually refuses to consider package versions newer than April 23, 2026.
 The cost is that the date is static.
 It has to be advanced manually, or by a cron job, to maintain a rolling window.
 Setting up the rotation properly is a follow-up.

 The honest version of "what was already in place" is: nothing was.
 I'd configured the appearance of a defense without the defense itself.
-The lesson there is older than this post and shows up in other things we've written — visible and correct are different problems.
-Next time I add a security setting, I'll write a small test that actually exercises it instead of trusting that the right-looking string in the right config file is doing what I think it's doing.
+Visible and correct are different problems, and it's a gap we keep falling into.
+The next security setting I add gets a small test that actually exercises it.
+Trusting that the right-looking string in the right config file does what I think it does is what cost me thirty days here.

 Resources